man-shu/ensemble-fmri/README.md

 In a conventional decoding setting, a classifier is trained to learn the mapping between stimuli labels and features in the voxel space.

-Here, with the stacking approach we train a classifier to learn the mapping between true stimuli labels and the stimuli predictions from classifiers pre-trained on other subjects’ voxel-space features.
+In the stacking approach we train a classifier to learn the mapping between true stimuli labels and the stimuli predictions from classifiers pre-trained on other subjects’ voxel-space features.
 This converts a high-dimensional problem (where the number of features is the number of voxels) to a low-dimensional one (where the number of features is one minus the number of subjects in the cohort).